 file register will be reported over the serial interface after each received

 OpenTherm message.
-The address must be specified as two hexadecimal digits.
+The address must be specified in hexadecimal, using 2

-There are two methods to enter self programming mode:
+There are three methods to enter self programming mode:

 In response to either of these events, the firmware transmits an <ETX>